Bachelor of Engineering (Honours) in Industrial Automation

 These skills position you to drive innovation and transformation in the thriving field of industrial automation, opening doors to dynamic career opportunities.

-The programme is composed of 23 Modules.
+The programme is composed of 22 modules and one capstone Project Thesis.
 These Module cover a range of aspects to provide you with maximum practical coverage in the field of Industrial Automation.

 Module Codes Modules Credit